yoavram/Plato/README.md

 ## Acknowledgments

-[Brian Connelly](https://github.com/briandconnelly) for suggestions and testing
+- [Brian Connelly](https://github.com/briandconnelly) for suggestions and testing.
+- [BrowserStack](http://www.browserstack.com), a cross-browser testing tool on a cloud infrastructure of desktop and mobile browsers.

 ## License